hegdepunith17/WebOCode--NSUIT-IEEE/README.md

 PROBLEMS FACED AND LEARNING OUTCOME WHILE RESOLVING :
-1)  there was an overalpping of navigationbar with the website body container
+1) There was an overalpping of navigationbar with the website body container
 - resolved this issue by going through various web pages like w3schools
 2) faced problem with making the website responsive
 - fixed this by giving fixed percentages and pixels to the images we used.
-3)faced few issues with image alignment and positioning
+3) faced few issues with image alignment and positioning
 - resolved this by referring through w3school

  what we learnt :